Pecan French Silk Tarts Recipe

 - 1. Divide pastry into five portions.
 Roll out each portion to fit an ungreased 4-in. fluted tart pan with removable bottom.
 Transfer pastry to tart pans; trim even with edges.
 Transfer pans to a baking sheet.

 - 2. Sprinkle pecans into pastry shells.
 In a small bowl, combine the corn syrup, 2 eggs, 1/2 cup sugar, melted butter and salt; pour over pecans.
-Bake at 375° for 25-30 minutes or until a knife inserted near the center comes out clean.
+Bake at 375° for 25-30 minutes or until a knife inserted in the center comes out clean.
 Cool on a wire rack for 15 minutes.

 - 3. Meanwhile, in a small saucepan, combine the remaining sugar and eggs.
 Cook over low heat, stirring constantly, until mixture reaches 160° and coats the back of a metal spoon.
 Remove from the heat; stir in chocolate and vanilla until smooth.
 Cool to lukewarm (90°), stirring occasionally.